 Our overall aim is to help everyone get the most out of their photography.
 The various activities we offer enable members to:

 - Develop their skills,

 - Have fun.

 Practical workshop evenings may take the form of demonstrations (eg, of an off-camera flash or computer processing), opportunities to try different types of photography (eg, still life or portraiture in a studio setting), roundtable discussions of prints or digital images, or Q&A sessions.
 We even have the occasional photographic outing (eg, night photography in Milton Keynes).
 We also organise groups to go on external courses.
 They all offer opportunities for members to share their knowledge and experience, so all can learn new techniques and/or skills.

 Competitions (both internal and inter-club) offer members the chance to compare their images with those of other photographers, take in the critique and commentary of judges, and get objective feedback on their work.
-See [Link to Competitions] for more about competitions.
+SEE HEREfor more about competitions.

 Lectures and presentations may be either members showing photographs from trips and experiences or expert guest speakers talking about their genre of photography, their latest adventure, or explaining techniques.
 Again, they provide members with opportunities to learn and improve.

 We are always looking for new members of all ages.
 It doesn’t matter whether you’re a complete beginner, an enthusiast, or even a professional photographer (of which we already have one or two).
 You will always be made welcome.
 And we don’t obsess about our equipment.
 So don’t feel you need to have an expensive camera to join.